vietnd69/dst-api-webdocs/docs/api-vanilla/components/workable.md

 - [Health Component](health.md) - For damage from working
 - [Growable Component](growable.md) - For renewable workable resources
 - [Pickable Component](other-components.md) - For resources that can be picked without tools
-- [Tool-Related Actions](../core/actions.md) - For actions related to tools
+- [Constants](../core/constants.md) - For action constants and definitions

 ## Example: Creating a Basic Workable Tree